Click any image to zoom.

-I use pastels to get realistic and modern portraits of animals.
+I use black and white pastels to get realistic and modern portraits of animals.
 Perfect for a living room or to hang on a wall.
 All pieces are done on a high quality, archival grade paper.

 Sizes vary from small A4 studies up to A1, which will depend on the subject and budget.
 I've included an image to the right to give you an impression of the size of the artwork on a wall, in a living room.

 What a fantastic experience.
 Jordan himself is lovely to work with, quick responses and an obvious love of what he does.
 I wouldn’t hesitate in recommending him.